Jack Bodine

 The project involved learning Swift for iOS development, designing UIs with Adobe XD, managing databases with Firebase, and navigating the entire iOS development platform.
 It brought together different aspects of my education, including programming, collaboration, UI design, and machine learning.

-iOS Development, Swift, UI Design, Project Management
+iOS Development, Swift, UI/UX Design, Project Management

 May 2023